csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

  queue.
     h.parallel_for(range{N},{event_x, event_y}, [=](id<1> idx) { Y[idx] += a * X[idx]; });
 ```
 As an exercise you can synchrhonize the host with the event `sycl::event::wait({event_a, event_b});`.
-Finally copy the final result back to the host for validation.
+Finally copy the result back to the host for validation.